Headshot Main - Edited.jpeg

 James Christopher NOVA Fest Special Jury Award - NOVA Film Festival - 2018

-Wheaton Film Festival - Best of Fest - Grand Levin Prize - 2017
+Best Film - Grand Levin Prize - Wheaton Film Festival - 2017

 New Voice Award - Immigration Film Festival - 2018